-She turned her bright eyes upon me for a moment and then rolled them up to the ceiling overhead.
-She was silent, and so was I. We remained so some minutes .-Our emotions were intense, and we felt strangely.
+She turned her bright eyes upon me for a moment and then rolled them up to the going to stay with me!' ceiling overhead.
+She was silent, and so was I. We remained so some minutes.
+Our emotions were intense, and we felt strangely.